Project31/ansible-kubernetes-openshift-pi3/README.md

     ansible-playbook -k -i hosts setup.yml

-When you are prompted for the password, use *raspberry*.
+When you are prompted for the password, use *hypriot*.
 You will probably also need to confirm the SSH authentity for each host with *yes*.

 The following steps will be applied by this command (which may take a bit):